sensy32/sensy32/thingsboard/thingsboard.md

 * **SparkFun_BNO08x_Arduino_Library**: Simplifies interfacing with BNO08x series sensors in Arduino projects.
 * **SparkFun_STHS34PF80_Arduino_Library**: Simplifies interfacing with the STHS34PF80 sensor in Arduino projects.

-<span style="color: red;">All provided code examples require ThingsBoard Library version 0.14.0</span>
+:bangbang: **All provided code examples require ThingsBoard Library version 0.14.0**

 At this point, we have installed all required libraries and tools.